Website CO2 Footprint: 3 Tips for Sustainable Web Development.

 Article from

-A guest post from our friends at mittwald
+A guest post by our friends at mittwald

-Let's start with an unpleasant truth: Every website visit causes CO2 emissions.
-From generation on the server, transmission over the internet, to display on the end device, there are many factors.
-Now for the good news: As a web developer, you can influence the CO2 emissions generated per visit to your websites.
-Here we reveal 3 things you can implement immediately in your projects.
-Nice side effect: All optimizations also improve your website performance.
+Let's start with an inconvenient truth: Every time a website is accessed, CO2 is generated.
+From server generation to internet transmission and display on the device, there are many factors involved.
+Now for the good news: As a web developer, you can influence the CO2 emissions produced per visit to your websites.
+Here, we reveal 3 things you can implement in your projects right away.
+A nice side effect: All optimizations also enhance your website's performance.

 1. Optimize Images and Videos

-The larger the amount of data sent, the more energy is consumed.
+The larger the data being sent, the more energy is consumed.
 Compressing images and videos is the first logical step.
 Photos should be optimized responsively.
-If only a 400px image can be displayed due to the viewport width, this should also be stored on the server as an alternative to a full-resolution image.
-Use vector graphics such as SVGs.
-These usually have a very small file size but are freely scalable.
-Caution: Not every image can be arbitrarily converted into a vector graphic.
-Therefore, it's best to upload the images in the correct scale right away, instead of relying on CSS.
+If only a 400px image can be displayed due to the viewport width, it should be stored on the server as an alternative to a full-resolution image.
+Use vector graphics like SVGs, which generally have a very small file size but are freely scalable.
+Note: Not every image can be arbitrarily converted into a vector graphic.
+Therefore, upload images at the correct scale from the start, rather than relying on CSS.

-When integrating videos, check if the number of streamed files can be reduced.
-Automatic playbacks should be removed, and video content should be kept short.
+When embedding videos, check if the number of streamed files can be reduced.
+Remove autoplay and keep video content short.

 Plugin and extension tips for automatic scaling and compression of images: